home-assistant/addons/letsencrypt/DOCS.md

     -----END PRIVATE KEY-----
 ```

+### OVH
+Access to https://eu.api.ovh.com/createToken/ to create the required keys.
+(Use https://ca.api.ovh.com/createToken/ for north america region)

 ## Certificate files

 The certificate files will be available within the "ssl" share after successful request of the certificates.